Rowan men’s soccer preparing for NJAC schedule

 Ignatowicz continued to say that although some teams are better than others, every school in the NJAC is a rival and that the team wants to “beat them all down.”

 Last season, Rowan was able to pick up six wins in the conference, good enough to land them in fourth place and secure a spot in the conference tournament.
-After defeating Kean University on Halloween night, the Profs fell in the semifinal 5-1 against Montclair State University.
+After defeating Kean University on Halloween night, the Profs fell in the semifinal, 5-1, against Montclair State University.

 This year, they are hoping for a different outcome.